tarastm95/yelp-ads-dashboard-ui/README.md

 user and password are both `yelpadmin`.
 When running via Docker Compose set `DATABASE_URL` to use `db` as the host instead of `localhost`.

+   The backend automatically creates a Django user using `YELP_API_KEY` and `YELP_API_SECRET` from the environment.
+These values must match the login and password you use on the frontend so that requests authenticated with `BasicAuthentication` are accepted.

 3. Apply migrations

 ```bash